Black and White Photography

 4. Take photographs in a location that shows a distant horizon line, road, pathway or an open doorway.
 This can suggest a sense of expansiveness and possibility.
 Shoot low to the ground to help emphasize this idea.

 5. Avoid stock photography.
 Authenticity also means photographing real places and people associated with UNCG.
-If you don’t have the resources to shoot customized photography for your needs, visit the UNCG Image Library for images you can download.
+If you don’t have the resources to shoot customized photography for your needs, visit the UNCG Image Collection for images you can download.

 Incorrect uses of the black and white photography style